 “Experienced in all facets of computer science, Ross has carved a niche in the video gaming world, setting high scores with his work, even when faced with fiendish levels of difficulty.” – IAM Patent 1000

-Mr. Dannenberg is the founder and editor-in-chief of the PatentArcade.com legal blog, is the editor and a contributor to The American Bar Association’s Legal Guide to Video Game Development (2nd Ed., 2016; 1st Ed., 2011), and is an editor of Computer Games and Virtual Worlds: A New Frontier in Intellectual Property Law, published by the ABA IP Section in 2010.
-Mr. Dannenberg serves on the Editorial Board for the Interactive Entertainment Law Review (IELR), is a founding member of the Video Game Bar Association, and was the founding Chair of the American Bar Association’s (ABA) IP Section Committee on Computer Games and Virtual Worlds.
-Mr. Dannenberg is a Lifetime Fellow of the American Bar Foundation, and has served as an adjunct professor of Copyright Law at George Mason University School of Law.
+Mr. Dannenberg is the founder and editor-in-chief of the PatentArcade.com legal blog, is the editor and a principal contributor to The American Bar Association’s Legal Guide to Video Game Development (2nd Ed., 2016; 1st Ed., 2011), and is an editor of The American Bar Association’s Computer Games and Immersive Entertainment: Next Frontiers in Intellectual Property Law (2nd Ed., 2018), published by the IP Section.
+Mr. Dannenberg serves on the Editorial Board for the Interactive Entertainment Law Review (IELR), is a founding member of the Video Game Bar Association, and was the founding Chair of the American Bar Association’s Committee on Computer Games and Virtual Worlds.
+Mr. Dannenberg is a Lifetime Fellow of the American Bar Foundation, is an Adjunct Professor of Video Game Law at American University Washington College of Law, and served as adjunct professor for Patent and Copyright Law courses at George Mason University Antonin Scalia Law School.

 Mr. Dannenberg has been named to Washington D.C.
 Super Lawyers and Managing Intellectual Property’s IP Stars since 2013.
 Mr. Dannenberg was recognized for his work in patent prosecution in the 2017 edition of IAM Patent 1000.

 Mr. Dannenberg’s representative clients include multinational software, networking, and telecommunications companies, multiple video game companies having user bases of over 20 million users, video game developers and publishers of various sizes, and emerging technology companies.